wencanmao/wencanmao.github.io/_pages/about.md

 - *2022.09 - 2023.12*, Teaching assistant, DEPARTMENT OF INFORMATION AND COMMUNICATION ENGINEERING, Aalto University, Finland, responsible for slide preparation, assignment design, giving lectures, and mentoring 3 Master's students for the course ”Smart Mobility: Systems, Services, and Applications”.
 - *2020.09 - 2023.09*, Teaching assistant,  Aalto University, DEPARTMENT OF COMPUTER SCIENCE, Aalto University, Finland, responsible for slide preparation, personnel management, activity organization for 100+ students, and tutoring 7 Master's students for the course ”Seminar in Computer Science: Internet, Data, and Things”.
 - *2019.09 - 2019.12*, Pedagogical training, DEPARTMENT OF INFORMATION AND COMMUNICATION ENGINEERING, Aalto University, Finland.

+# 📝 Research Funding and Grants
+- FY 2027, DAAD-JSPS: Bilateral Joint Research Project, **co-PI**, applied with the National Institute of Informatics (NII), Japan & the University of Tokyo, Japan & the University of Göttingen, Germany, submitted.
+- FY 2027, EIG CONCERT-Japan: Joint Call on AI-Powered Robotics for Real-World Applications, **Co-PI**, applied with the National Institute of Informatics (NII), Japan & the University of Tokyo, Japan & Ruhr-University Bochum (RUB), Germany & Industrial Research Institute for Automation and Measurements (PIAP), Poland & Spanish National Research Council (CSIC), Spain, submitted.
+- FY 2027, JSPS Grant-in-Aid for Scientific Research (B), **Co-PI**, applied with the National Institute of Informatics (NII), Japan & the University of Tokyo, Japan, submitted.
+- 01/05/2023-31/07/2023, Aalto University Technology Support Foundation, **single applicant**, accepted.

 # 💻 Projects and Activities
 - *2025.10 - current*, Japan Society for the Promotion of Science (JSPS) Project, NII, Japan.
 Research on self-regulatory control and security assurance of large-scale decentralized systems.